Multi-Stream Streaming Understanding Benchmark

 Multiplexing strategies

-Method.
 X-Stream studies spatial, time, and semantic division multiplexing as practical ways to combine multiple video streams into one token stream under a fixed token budget.

 Experimental Results